 Your local practice will have introduced measures to ensure strict hygiene standards within the practice, and there will be procedures in place to ensure the safety of patients and staff, as far as is possible.

-The practice may be closed to ‘walk-ins’ and you will need to call to see if an appointment is necessary.
+The practice may be closed to ‘walk-ins’ and you will need to call to arrange an appointment.
 Much can be done by phone or video consultation, and the optometrist will be able to post your glasses or contact lenses to you if you need them.

-If you, or anyone you live with, has a persistent cough and/or high temperature and/or loss of, or change in taste or smell (anosmia), do not enter the practice.
+If you, or anyone you live with, has any symptoms of COVID-19, do not enter the practice.
 Do not go to a GP, pharmacy or hospital.
 Return home, arrange a PCR test and self-isolate according to national guidelines.